Ingredients

 | Olive oil bottle 0.75 L | Olive oil | 0.75 L |

 When you receive a vendor order, Mathership can add the received products to inventory.
-For this to work properly:- The ordered product must be mapped to an ingredient
+For this to work:- The ordered product must be mapped to an ingredient

 - The conversion factor must be correct